rspeer/langcodes/README.md

 RFC 5646.
 It subsumes ISO 639 and is backward compatible with it, and it also implements recommendations from the [Unicode CLDR](http://cldr.unicode.org).

-The package also comes with a database of language properties and names, built from Unicode CLDR and the IANA subtag registry.
+langcodes can also refer to a database of language properties and names, built from Unicode CLDR and the IANA subtag registry, if you install `language_data`.

 In summary, langcodes takes language codes and does the Right Thing with them, and if you want to know exactly what the Right Thing is, there are some